Halkreen/poe-secondscreen/README.md

 # 🐛 Issues

-Before opening an issue, please verify that your JSON file is configured accordingly (see `exemples/vortex_occultist.json` for guidance)
+Before opening an issue, please verify that your JSON file is configured accordingly (see `exemples/vortex_occultist.json` for guidance) or that your PoB pastebin link is correct (see PoB format section)

 A JSON file can also be validated for integrity, make sure your file is OK by submitting it here: https://jsonlint.com/